jmonlong/scCNAutils/README.md

 - [Tuning the community detection](docs/README.md#tuning-the-community-detection)
 - [Rebin coverage data to compare with scRNA-seq CNA signal](docs/README.md#rebinning-coverage-data)

+## Citation

+The code from this package was written and used primarily for the following study.
+Please cite the following if you use this package:

+> Couturier, Charles P., et al. *Single-Cell RNA-Seq Reveals That Glioblastoma Recapitulates Normal Brain Development.* bioRxiv 2018, doi: https://doi.org/10.1101/449439

 ## Install

 To make sure both CRAN and Bioconductor dependencies are installed, the easiest is to use the `biocLite` function from Bioconductor: